ishawng/ml-technical-analysis/README.md

 |Cluster 6 Avg Final Balance|1.13855429|1.13916255 |1.20602758|

 From the table above, there are some interesting results to point out.
 Training the stocks on the dynamic time warp clusters, we found very similar relative results to Gausssian naive bayes.
 While Buy-hold and Peak-valley outperformed MA15 on most clusters, with buy-hold having the highest final balance in 75% of said cases, MA15 did outperform both buy-hold and peak-valley in clusters 5 & 6.
 The optimal number of PCA components was determined by using the same approach as before by performing a sweep across all possible components and choosing the number of components that maximized average final balance.
-The final balance charts for each cluster are shown below.
+The final balance charts for each cluster are shown in the below figures.

 ![Alt text](images/SVMc1.png?raw=true "Figure 25")